billHinderman/steph-jekyll/faq.md

 ### How long are the sessions?

-55 minutes.
+45-55 minutes.

 ### How much do sessions cost?

-On average $120-$200.
-I also offer a sliding scale fee for client’s paying out of pocket.
-I also accept insurance.
-I am in network with BCBS PPO and accept other out of network insurances.
+I accept most insurances.
+The out of pocket rate for each session is $80.

 ### Where are you located?

-I am located across from the Merchandise Mart at 325 N Wells, Suite 728 located within the Chicago School of Professional Psychology campus.
-My office is on the 7th floor.

-### How do I get there?

-The office is accessible by the Brown and Purple Lines, exit at the Merchandise Mart stop.
-There are also several bus stops in the area.
+I am located at 1537 Riverside Ave. in Fort Collins.

 ### Is there parking?

-There are two parking garages: Mart Parc Wells 401 N Wells St. & Mart Parc Orleans 437 N Orleans, St. Limited street parking is available in the area.

-### What is Teletherapy?
-Traveling to an office for therapy is often not convenient and, for some people, it is not possible.
-Teletherapy is an online session through a secure, HIPPA compliant, web-based video phone.
+There is a small parking lot outside of the office and street parking available.

 ### Do you have a cancellation policy?

 Yes, all cancellations must be made 24 hours prior to the appointment time.
-Any late cancellations and no shows are charged $75.
+Any late cancellations and no shows are charged $50.

 ### Why weekly sessions?